SAPNILPATEL/Image-Panorama-Stitching-with-OpenCV/README.md

 # Image-Panorama-Stitching-with-OpenCV

-It Combines two Images and crete ine high resolution panoramic Image.
+It combines two Images and create one high resolution panoramic Image.